-The title suggests this may be a retelling of Jack and the Beanstalk but it’s not really — it’s an original tale based on mythic structure with elements of Little Red Riding Hood (the sick grandma) and pirate adventures (the big seas, the small boat).
-Like any good fairytale, this story makes use of the rule of threes.
+Jack and the Flumflum Tree is a picture book by Julia Donaldson and illustrated by David Roberts.
+The title suggests this may be a retelling of Jack and the Beanstalk but it’s not really — this is an original tale based on mythic structure with elements of Little Red Riding Hood (the sick grandma) and pirate adventures (the big seas, the small boat).
+Like many good fairytales, this story makes use of the rule of three.

 This is also a carnivalesque story, in which the opponents are friendly, easily distracted, and very happy to join the children in their hi-jinks.